 When we lived in Sweden we didn’t play very regularly, I guess mostly because having no regular event to get together with other musicians made us lose inspiration quite much.
 Since moving to Ireland, this has changed a lot.
 We play in a local trad session every Tuesday, and every Sunday.
 We go to gigs and events, and we play a lot more at home too.
 During the beginning of the autumn, it’s been difficult because I’ve been so overloaded with work, but it’s getting better.

 A little parenthesis here – if you’re unfamiliar with Irish music and its traditions, you may want to learn some new words and concepts.
 Unlike many other music styles, in Irish music (and in English & Scottish music too – to some extent also in Swedish traditional music) there are regular events for musicians, where they meet in pubs to play tunes together.
 This is the trad session.
 They can be more like gigs (like in Temple Bar in Dublin), or open, where some musicians can be paid to keep the session going, but it’s open to other musicians to join.
-While there is other aspects and lots more to say about this concept, when I mention a trad session, this is the kind of event that I mean.
+While there are other aspects and lots more to say about this concept, when I mention a trad session, this is the kind of event that I mean.
 In bluegrass and Appalachian old-time music, it’s called a jam session instead.

 The only thing that isn’t fantastic about DeBarra’s is the lighting, as you can see! 😀 I’m not a star of setting decent white balance on my camera, and I’m even less a star of Photoshop or Lightroom when it comes to fixing ugly colours.
 So most gig photos in this post may be … weird.
 Just so you know.

-Seriously, the last few months have had so many music events that we barely have had any time to play ourselves!
+The last few months have had so many music events that we barely have had any time to play ourselves!
 The day before Sharon Shannon, there was another very good band playing at DeBarra’s, and in September there was a fantastic singing & storytelling festival in Courtmacsherry, followed by the guitar festival here in Clonakilty.

 This festival is highly recommended.
 Lovely singing, great storytelling of all sorts but quite much Irish history related, mixed with a good amount of humour.
 Saturday night always offers a concert at Courtmacsherry hotel.
 For this, you need to buy tickets, but all the rest is free.

 The Clonakilty guitar festival started out small in 2005 but has become such a big thing that it now seems to be too big for our little town.
 We enjoyed lots of nice gigs, especially at DeBarra’s, during the week, and in the afternoons during the weekend.
-Sadly, in the evenings every venue was so packed with people that it was impossible to actually enjoy it.
+Sadly, in the evenings every venue was so packed with people that it was impossible to actually enjoy the gigs.
 Still – we had a very good week and heard some good music.
 Perhaps they should start selling tickets to the evening gigs to avoid this.